khasselmeier/DDH_Prototype/README.md

 # DDH_Prototype
-**Tasks to Complete:**
+**What's New:**
+1. Players can use WASD to move around the cave
+2. Players use their mouse to control camera movement
+3. Collect gems by walking near them

+**What's Coming Soon:**
-1. Add rocks for players to pick up and throw at enemies
+1. Rocks for players to pick up and throw at enemies
+2. Players can collect gold
-2. Allow players to die to enemies
+3. Players can die to enemies
-3. Add a way to win
+4. A way to win the game
-4. Add the quota needed to win and the current collected quota to UI
+5. The quota needed to win and the current collected quota will be shown on UI
-5. Add gold to collect and NPCs to trade with
+6. Players can trade with NPCs to receive upgrades

 Play: https://khasselmeier.github.io/DDH_Prototype/